Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Accommodation & Budget

 Valladolid is one of Mexico's best-value destinations.
 Hotels run $30-80/night for charming colonial guesthouses with courtyards.
 Meals cost $3-8 at local restaurants.
 Cenotes are $5-12 entry.
-Compare this to Tulum (3x the prices) or Cancun (4x) for the same Yucatan experience.
+Compare that to Tulum (3x the prices) or Cancun (4x) for the same Yucatan experience.

-Q: Where should I stay?
+Q: Where should you stay?

 On or near Calzada de los Frailes, the photogenic colonial street connecting the plaza to the convent.
 Casa Tia Micha ($40-60/night) for budget.
 Casa San Roque ($80-120) for mid-range.
-Both have the colonial courtyard atmosphere that makes Valladolid special.
+Both deliver the colonial courtyard atmosphere that makes Valladolid special.

 Culture & Day Trips